 Moving Forward Toward a Positive Relationship

 Today, Mom and I work together to parent.
 We discuss the struggles our daughter faces, and we are on the same page about parenting and discipline.
-All four of our daughter’s parents work together to raise the best person possible, and we work hard to ensure that though she’s a product of divorce, she’ll never feel different or disadvantaged by her parents’ breakup.
+All four of my stepdaughter’s parents work together to raise the best person possible, and we work hard to ensure that though she’s a child of divorce, she’ll never feel different or disadvantaged by her parents’ breakup.

 What will you choose for your child?
 Resentment and tension or peace and cooperation?